-Prior to the second quarter of 2023, the Group's power banks can be used either for rental in relation to the mobile device charging business or for sale, at the discretion of the users.
-The Group initially recorded the power bank as property and equipment based on the usage pattern of its users who primarily opt to rent the power banks.
+The Group's power banks can be used either for rental in relation to the mobile device charging business or for sale, at the discretion of the users.
+The Group initially records the power bank as property and equipment based on the usage pattern of its users who primarily opt to rent the power banks.
 When the users elect to purchase power banks, the pertinent power banks are reclassified to the inventory at the net carrying value and are recognized as cost of revenues upon the transfer of power banks to users.
+As of December 31, 2020 and 2021, all power banks that were elected for purchase by the users had been transferred to the users.
+For the years ended December 31, 2019, 2020 and 2021, the Group recognized cost of revenue in connection with the power bank sales with the amount of RMB31,960, RMB31,856 and RMB27,956, respectively.